 Artichokes, also called Globe Artichokes are one of my favorite vegetables.
 I just love them boiled with a little bit of aioli to dip the leaves into.

-Soil: You need a warm, light soil for artichoke growing.
+Soil: You need a warm, light soil for artichokes.
 Being a Mediterranian plant they dislike heavy soils that are wet in the winter.

 Artichoke plants can be grown in hardiness zone 7 or above.
 Enrich the soil with plenty of good compost.
 Adding a thick layer of mulch to protect them from frost helps with growing artichokes in colder climates.

 Feeding: Cynara cardunculus is a heavy feeder during the summer.
 Add some good compost around the plants at the start of the growing season.

-You can grow artichokes from seed or take off side shoots from established plants.
+You can start artichokes from seed or take off side shoots from established plants.
 Plant them out in the spring about 3 feet apart.

-You might harvest only a few heads at the en of the first season.
+You might harvest only a few heads at the end of the first season.
 The plants are perennial and should produce for three to four years.